CanaryZen/ZeroOS/README.md

     SetupMode (Let's you enter Setup Mode/OOBE.)
       (NOTE: This will reset Advanche ZeroOS.
 Use at your own risk.)

-    CheckForUpdates (Let's you check for updates everytime Advanche ZeroOS starts.)
-      (NOTE: This may replace the main Advanche ZeroOS file if a new update comes out.
-Make sure to backup your data.)

     CheckRequiredModules (Let's you check for required modules everytime Advanche ZeroOS starts.)
       (NOTE: If a Required Module doesn't exist and this config is disabled, it will throw an error.)